-The world population is ageing, partly due to greater longevity, partly due falling birth rates.
-This creates the understandable concern that the historical pattern of younger generations caring for the elderly will come under threat, with more older people and few younger ones to either care for them or contribute towards pension provision.
+The ageing of the world population creates an understandable concern that the historical pattern of younger generations caring for the elderly will come under threat, with more older people and few younger ones to either care for them or contribute towards pension provision.

 While the consequence is many more years of active and healthy life, it also means more years of being dependent on some level of care.
 The generally falling birth rate also contributes, contributing over time to a changing age profile, where the elderly contribute an ever greater proportion of society.
 Both trends are characteristic of much of the world, not just the most developed countries.

 The outcome will be a return to a more balanced age profile, though with a large proportion of elderly than is currently the case.
 Until that point, however, there are adjustments which have to be made to a very different situation than we have experienced in the past.

 For instance, given training and support, the fit old can care for the infirm older.
 Much of the additional cost of supporting any increase in the number of older people who are infirm should be offset by the reduced cost of less childcare.

 The view that to look after ever more old people we need ever more young people, who will grow old in turn and need yet more still to support them, is an ecologically unsustainable social pyramid scheme, benefiting the present generation at the expense of the next.